mikeov/rcg/README.md

 # RCG
 ## Create and analyze c/c++ reverse call graph.

-Parse gcc RTL files, create reverse call graph traversal, then use call graph to find call path of interest.
+Parse gcc RTL files emitted by gcc with -fdump-rtl-expand option, create reverse call graph traversal, then use call graph to find call paths of interest.

 To build: